 Did nothing about.

-So he had time for taxi medallions and loan applications and all of this is gonna be all this is going to be determined real soon.
+Well, all of this is going to be, all this is going to be determined real soon.

-The American people are gonna, you know, I think this is gonna move expeditiously.
+The American people are going to, you know, I think this is going to move expeditiously.

-It's gonna be a thorough investigation, and we're gonna find out what happened here.
+It's going to be a thorough investigation, and we're going to find out what happened here.

-It's it's going to be an avalanche cascading down on the American people that should shock the conscience of all of us that believe in equal justice, equal application of our laws and our constitution.
+It's going to be an avalanche cascading down on the American people that should shock the conscience of all of us that believe in equal justice, equal application of our laws and our Constitution.

 Well said.

-All right, Jay Seculow, the Chief Council, American Center for Law and Justice, Counsel of the President, Donald Trump, 800 941 Sean, toll-free telephone number.
+All right, Jay Seculo, the Chief Counsel, American Center for Law and Justice, Counsel to the President, Donald Trump, 800-941 Sean, toll-free telephone number.

 We'll get to your calls this next half hour as we continue.